Dating Questions And Answers To Help You Succeed

 Who pays?

-There is no straight answer to this one, but a good rule of thumb is that the person who set up the date and chose the place should offer to foot the bill—or you can discuss splitting the cost before/during.
-It’s helpful to go with the flow and communicate with your date.
+There is no straight answer to this one, but a good rule of thumb is that the person who set up the date and chose the place should offer to foot the bill—or you can discuss splitting the cost before or during the date.
+It can be helpful to go with the flow and communicate with your date.

 When should we kiss?

-It is usually best to wait until the end of the date, in case the kiss does not go as planned, or the chemistry is off.
+It is usually best to wait until the end of the date in case the kiss does not go as planned or the chemistry is off.
 It is also important to receive your new flame’s consent before initiating contact.
-If they politely decline, don't get hung up on it.
+If they politely decline, try not to get hung up on it.
 While some people will naturally gravitate towards one another, you should never force a kiss on someone.
 Consent is key.

-How do I stop dating without hurting the other's feelings?
+How do I end things without hurting my date’s feelings?

-So, you went on a couple of dates, and while they weren't terrible, you realize that the person isn't for you.
+So, you went on a couple of dates, and while they weren't terrible, you realized that the person wasn't for you.
 How do you conclude your dating relationship with that person without upsetting them?

 In most cases, you're not going to end up breaking up with your date without causing some negative emotions.
 They invested time into dating you, and maybe they like you, so they aren't going to walk away without at least some kind of disappointment.

 In most cases, being honest is the best way to do it.
-Ghosting them, where you cut all communication with them, is just going to leave them confused and upset.
+Ghosting them, where you cut all communication with them without explanation, may just leave them confused and upset.
 Keeping it open-ended ("I found someone else") isn't a good way to do it, either, because they may feel hopeful that you will change your mind.
-Just tell it like it is.
+Consider being honest while remaining kind.
 Don't be overly negative or critical, however; reinforce them by listing all their pros but give out a few reasons why it didn't work.

-You're not going to end the date without them being somewhat upset, but being honest is the safest—and most respectful—route.
+It can be unrealistic to try to end the relationship without any negative emotions, but being honest is often the safest—and most respectful—route.

 When does it go from a date to a relationship?